This page is also available in: Español (Spanish)

 Leadership without hierarchy – how to be a good leader

-Small Steps — Introducing Sociocracy in an Established Food Co op.
-Alexander Davidson Carroll
+Small Steps — Introducing Sociocracy in an Established Food Co-op by Andy Grant and Alexander Davidson Carroll

 The problem of numbers: How does sociocracy work for large cooperatives?
 Ted Rau

 Beyond Fair Shares: A Sociocratic UK Cooperative Society – Nathaniel Whitestone